davidchen2001/karaokekana/README.md

 1. Visit `https://karaokekana.vercel.app/`

 2. Enter a Japanese song.
-If you're not sure what to enter, here are a few recommendations:
+If you're not sure what to enter, here are a few recommendations.

-Song: Hikaru Nara
+   Song: `Hikaru Nara`
-Artist: Goose House
+   Artist: `Goose House`

-Song: Snow Halation
+   Song: `Snow Halation`
-Artist: Muse
+   Artist: ` Muse`

-Song: Gurenge
+   Song: `Gurenge`
-Artist: LiSA
+   Artist: `LiSA`

    You can also enter an English song but the lyrics will appear in English instead.